sarihaiman/Basic-Python-project/README.md

 # Basic Python Graduation Project

 This Python project fulfills the requirements for the Basic Python Graduation Project.
-It includes functionalities such as managing departments and successor departments, working with complex dictionaries, handling file operations, managing exceptions, Lambda, Comprehension and Generators.
+It includes functionalities such as managing departments and successor departments, working with complex dictionaries, handling file operations, managing exceptions, Lambda, Comprehension, Generators and Utilizing an external library - pygame.

 ## Requirements